+Reno, Nevada

-Reno, Nevada Small Starts Project Development (Rating Assigned November 2017)
+Small Starts Project Development (Rating Assigned November 2016)

 Summary Description

 Proposed Project: Bus Rapid Transit

 3.2 Miles, 7 Stations

-Total Capital Cost (\$YOE): \$80.78 Million
+Total Capital Cost (\$YOE): \$77.80 Million

-Section 5309 Small Starts Share (\$YOE): \$40.39 Million (50.0%)
+Section 5309 Small Starts Share (\$YOE): \$38.90 Million (50.0%)

-Annual Operating Cost (opening year 2020): \$0.34 Million
+Annual Operating Cost (opening year 2019): \$0.34 Million

 Existing Corridor Ridership (Warranted): 7,300 Daily Linked Trips

 Overall Project Rating: Medium-High

 Project Justification Rating: Medium

 Local Financial Commitment Rating: High

 Project Description: The Regional Transportation Commission (RTC) of Washoe County proposes to construct a 1.8-mile extension to its existing bus rapid transit (BRT) service (the RAPID) operating in the Virginia Street corridor, from its existing northern terminus in downtown Reno to the University of Nevada, Reno (UNR).
 The project also includes upgrades to 1.4 miles of the existing BRT service, from downtown Reno south to the Midtown District.
-The project includes off-vehicle fare collection, traffic signal priority, real-time schedule information at stations, level boarding, the purchase of two 60 foot electric articulated buses, and sidewalk and roadway improvements including construction of two roundabouts.
-The service is planned to operate every 10 minutes during weekday peak periods, every 15 minutes during weekday off-peak periods, and every 15 minutes on weekday evenings.
+The project includes off-vehicle fare collection, traffic signal priority, real-time schedule information at stations, level boarding, two 60 foot electric articulated buses, and sidewalk and roadway improvements including construction of two roundabouts.
+Service is planned to be provided every 10 minutes in the weekday peak, 15 minutes in the weekday off-peak, and every 15 minutes on weekday evenings.
 On weekends, service is planned to operate every 12 minutes.

-Project Purpose: The project is intended to provide a critical link to UNR and improve transit service in a heavily urbanized corridor that is home to a large concentration of low-income persons and households without cars.
+Project Purpose: The project will provide a critical link to UNR and improve transit service in a heavily urbanized corridor that is home to a large concentration of low-income persons and households without cars.
 The project is designed to maintain and increase transit ridership by offering higher frequency, faster, and more reliable service, along with safer and more convenient access to stations.
-The project supports local and regional planning goals to promote transit-oriented development along the Virginia Street corridor and around RAPID stations.
+The project will support local and regional planning goals to promote transit-oriented development along the Virginia Street corridor and around RAPID stations.

 Project Development History, Status and Next Steps: The project entered Small Starts Project Development in September 2014.
-RTC designated the project as the locally preferred alternative (LPA) in October 2015.
+The RTC designated the project as the locally preferred alternative (LPA) in October 2015.
 The current LPA was adopted into the fiscally constrained long range transportation plan in February 2016.
-RTC anticipates completing the environmental review process with the receipt of a Finding of No Significant Impact in early 2018, receipt of a Small Starts Grant Agreement in 2018, and the start of revenue service in late 2020.
+The RTC anticipates completing the environmental review process with the receipt of a Finding of No Significant Impact in 2017.
+The RTC anticipates receiving a Small Starts Grant Agreement in fall 2017 and starting revenue service in September 2019.